w3f/polkadot-wiki/docs/general/polkadot-uc.md

 Bulk Coretime does not need to be directly deployed because it is an asset, more precisely a non-fungible assets (unless it is for the same time period).
 Coretime tokens are sold in a 4-week period and they can be split into multiple NFTs of smaller periods.
-Coretime NFTs are sold and assigned by the a broker system parachain to the application now owning the NFTs, which must be consumed to allocate computation on a Polkadot core.
-The broker parachain records the price and the assignment, and the Coretime can always be purchased next month for the same assignment (i.e. same application) with a capped price change.
+Coretime NFTs are sold and assigned by a broker system parachain to the applications now owning the NFTs, which must be consumed to allocate computation on a Polkadot core.
+The broker parachain records the price and the assignment, and the Coretime can always be purchased the following month for the same assignment (i.e. same application) with a capped price change.
 This rent control allows long-running applications to have certainty and predictability about Coretime costs (not possible with lease auctions).
 The process of assigning Coretime is irreversible.

 In general, bulk Coretime NFTs can be: